carpentries/amy/docs/users_guide/admin_index.md

 * **Only show memberships with non-zero allowed training seats**
 * **Only show memberships with zero or less remaining seats**
 * **Ordering** Select sort order for returned list

+#### Searching for Partnerships

+Clicking "[Service offering > Partnerships](https://amy.carpentries.org/fiscal/partnerships/)" on the top menu bar will take you to a list of all Carpentries partnerships - past, present, and future.
+Here you can filter by the following criteria:

+* Tier
+* Active only
+* Credits (under or over limit)
+* Sort by Name

 #### Searching for Persons